-When people who typically used only deodorant, or went without any product, applied antiperspirant, the Staphylococci bacteria on their skin decreased.
+When people who typically used deodorant without sweat-blocking ingredients, or who went without any product, applied antiperspirant, the Staphylococci bacteria on their skin decreased.

 This imbalance in bacteria can be one reason why transitioning from an antiperspirant to a natural deodorant can make you feel extra smelly.
 It takes time for the bacteria on your skin to balance out, and any product applied — including natural deodorant, soap, or a detox mask — can alter the types and amounts of bacteria.

 The vinegar in the detox may help remove some of the odor-causing bacteria, but so will soap and water.

 2. Removes the buildup of antiperspirant or deodorant

 Antiperspirant works by temporarily clogging sweat glands to decrease sweating.
 It does this by creating a gel on the surface of the skin.
 It’s not absorbed into the skin, but it does contain irritants such as fragrances, alcohol, and other ingredients.

 A couple of thorough washes with soap and water using a wash cloth will remove any antiperspirant or deodorant.

 A detox mask may also remove the antiperspirant from your skin.
 But it’s more likely that rinsing the mask off with water when you’re done will have done the trick.